 - Small Round #2 or #4 recommended

 Brushes are pretty straight forward and you want to add to your set as you learn new styles and techniques.
 I recommend the white or golden taklon, or make sure the brushes are listed as suitable for acrylic paints.
+This brush set is a great starter set Princeton Real Value Set.

 - Panel Canvas 12 x 16 or 16 x 20